QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 true			STR_OUT - store element strain at all sensor locations true			AER_OUT - store aerodynamic data at all sensor locations

-The forces and moments that obtained from a structural body are the **internal shear forces and bending moments**.
-However, the forces and moments given at an inter body connection can be interpreted as the **reaction forces and moments** acting on the constraint.
-For an overview of the coordinate systems / conventions in which the simulation results are stored see the section: :ref:`Coordinate Systems`.
+The forces and moments from a structural body are **internal shear forces and bending moments**, while those at inter-body connections are **reaction forces and moments**.
+See :ref:`Coordinate Systems and Conventions` for more on conventions.

 Structural Definition of Bodies
 ===============================